-At St Mary’s Parish School, students are encouraged to explore their world intellectually and express their thoughts in an engaging, compassionate and supportive environment.
+At St Mary’s School, students are encouraged to explore their world intellectually and express their thoughts in an engaging, compassionate and supportive environment.
 Our broad curriculum offerings enable students to be spiritually nourished, intellectually stimulated and community minded.
 We promote enrichment and sense of wellbeing to all students.

 Students are challenged and supported to extend the boundaries of their learning experiences through a curriculum that emphasises the development of religious education, literacy, numeracy, technology, science, humanities and languages.